Modern Political Economy Think Tank

 • Monetary policy, liquidity, and uncertainty

-• Nonlinear and asymmetric responses to shocks
+• Nonlinear responses to political shocks

 Narrative, Memory & Democracy

-We analyze how historical memory, civil rights narratives, and media ecosystems shape public belief, political participation, and long-run expectations.
+How historical memory, civil rights narratives, and media ecosystems shape public belief, political participation, and long-run expectations.

 • Civil rights storytelling and political imagination

-• Media framing and legitimacy of institutions
+• Media framing and institutional legitimacy

-• Links between narrative, trust, and economic behavior
+• Narrative, trust, and economic behavior

 Organizational Strategy & Systems Analytics

-• Data-informed strategy for nonprofits and civic institutions
+• Data-informed strategy for nonprofits

 • Measurement and evaluation frameworks